timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 091-NATIONAL ENERGY CONSERVATION POLICY/SUBCHAPTER VII-ENERGY SAVINGS PERFORMANCE CONTRACTS/SUBCHAPTER VII-ENERGY SAVINGS PERFORMANCE CONTRACTS.md

 * (3) The Secretary may issue guidance as necessary to agencies issuing task or delivery orders pursuant to paragraph (1).

 ### §8287a.
 Payment of costs
-* Any amount paid by a Federal agency pursuant to any contract entered into under this subchapter may be paid only from funds appropriated or otherwise made available to the agency for fiscal year 1986 or any fiscal year thereafter for the payment of energy, water, or wastewater treatment expenses (and related operation and maintenance expenses).
+* Any amount paid by a Federal agency pursuant to any contract entered into under this subchapter may be paid only from funds appropriated or otherwise made available to the agency for fiscal year 1986 or any fiscal year thereafter for the payment of energy, water, or wastewater treatment expenses, including related operations and maintenance expense.

 ### §8287b.
 Reports
 * Each Federal agency shall periodically furnish the Secretary of Energy with full and complete information on its activities under this subchapter, and the Secretary shall include in the report submitted to Congress under section 8260 of this title a description of the progress made by each Federal agency in—